-Luke gives us a summary of the first book, that it told about all that Jesus did and taught from the beginning until the day when he was taken up to heaven.
-He also provides a wondrous introduction not only into this second half by addressing the huge question that's left hanging at the end of the first, with Jesus being taken up into heaven - the event we celebrate today as the Ascension of Christ.
-That huge question that's left hanging - "What happens now?"
+In this opening Luke gives us a summary of the first scroll or book, that it told about all that Jesus did and taught from the beginning until the day when he was taken up to heaven.
+He also addresses here the huge question that's left hanging at the end of the first scroll, with Jesus being taken up into heaven - the event we celebrate today as the Ascension of Christ.
+That huge question that is left hanging: "What happens now?"
 Or perhaps we can phrase it, "How can the apostles even hope to carry on now that Jesus is gone?"

-The Ascension is problematic.
+The Ascension of Jesus is problematic.
 We in the church tend to focus on the life, the death and the resurrection of Jesus, but apart from the line in the Apostle's creed - "he ascended into heaven, and sits at the right hand of the Father" - we don't pay much attention to his Ascension.
-Some of that lack of attention to this event showed up recently with the hoohaw over the "discovery" of what was claimed to be the bones of Jesus - and his family - near Jerusalem.
-I recently heard one of the Rev. Dr.'s in our Presbytery state in a sermon that if this discovery were real it would pose a challenge to the Resurrection.
-Unnhhh, no. If the discovery of the bones should prove to be real that would support that Jesus lived, and wouldn't challenge the Resurrection at all, but would seriously challenge that Jesus ascended directly into heaven.
+Some of that lack of attention to this event showed up recently with the commotion over the "discovery" of what are claimed to be the bones of Jesus - and his family - near Jerusalem.
+I once heard one of the Rev. Dr.'s in our Presbytery state in a sermon that if this discovery were real it would pose a challenge to the Resurrection.
+Unnhhh, no, not really.
+You see, if the discovery of the bones should ever prove to be real, that would support that Jesus lived, and wouldn't challenge the Resurrection at all, but it would seriously challenge the claim that Jesus ascended directly into heaven.

-However, the 'discovery' of those bones was more of a publicity stunt to launch a movie and book than it was serious archeology, and we can continue to hear Luke's account of this event with confidence.
+However, the 'discovery' of those bones was more of a publicity stunt to launch a movie and book than it was serious archeology, and so we can continue to hear Luke's account of this event with confidence.
 And once again it is the little detail that provides the human reality of this story, in particular the detail at the end when the two men in white robes asked the disciples, "Men of Galilee, why do you stand looking up toward heaven?"
 How many times have you stood watching an airplane that is carrying a relative or friend, a loved one, fly out of sight?
-Just the other day as I was returning from the Richmond Hospital I stopped for lunch at the McDonald's that's near the end of the departure runway at YVR, and watched a WestJet 737-800 roll down the runway, lift off, and head for who knows where.
-I thought it was a domestic flight and kept waiting for it to turn to the left to circle back eastbound, but that never happened, and so I watched it and watched it and watched it until I could no longer make out the tiny white dot - guess it was going to Hawaii.
+A while ago as I was returning from the Richmond Hospital I stopped for lunch at the McDonald's that's near the end of the departure runway at YVR (near the Olympic skating oval), and I watched a WestJet 737-800 roll down the runway, lift off, and head for who knows where.
+I thought it was a domestic flight and kept waiting for it to turn to the left to circle back eastbound, but that never happened, and so I watched it and watched it until I could no longer make out the tiny white dot - I guess it was going to Hawaii.
 I'm sure you've done the same, whether it was an airplane, or a ship disappearing over the horizon, or a car driving away into the distance on the prairie.
-We stand and watch, and watch, because breaking off the watching acknowledges that they are finally gone and we may never see them again.
+We stand and watch, and watch, and watch, because breaking off the watching acknowledges that they are finally gone and we may never see them again.